 A truly aggressive snake would not give such a warning before striking.
 On the other hand, if you're close enough to see their cotton mouth, back away because this behavior is a pre-strike warning.
 They also have vertical eye pupils and boxy heads.

-The Coral Snake is probably the most easily identifiable venomous snake in AR.
-This is the pretty snake with the red, yellow and black bands.
+The Coral Snake is probably the most easily identifiable venomous snake in Arkansas.
+This is the pretty snake with the red, yellow, and black bands.
 There is a harmless species of king snake which mimics this coloration (you might remember the poem "red on yellow kills a fellow").
 It is recommended that you leave all snakes with similar coloration alone because these poems are easy to confuse and not always foolproof.
 Coral snake venom is highly neurotoxic, but the snakes are generally small and not prone to bite.

 They are rarely seen.
 They do not have the characteristic look of the boxy head with eye slits, like other venomous snakes in Arkansas.